Meg Ryan

 Meg Ryan in City of Angels

-As the new millennium dawned, Meg Ryan, who had just turned 40, found her career at its zenith.
-She starred alongside Russell Crowe in the thriller "Proof of Life", embodying the character of Alice, the protagonist’s wife.
-With Hugh Jackman, she gave a stellar performance in the romantic science-fiction drama "Kate & Leopold".
+As the new millennium arrived, Meg Ryan, who had just turned 40, found her career at its peak.
+She starred alongside Russell Crowe in the thriller "Proof of Life", playing Alice, the protagonist's wife.
+With Hugh Jackman, she delivered a stellar performance in the romantic science-fiction drama "Kate & Leopold".

 Meg Ryan and Hugh Jackman